zuozhenggh/learning-library/developer-library/apex/proof-of-concept/quick-sql/using-quick-sql.md

     *{Note: If you do not see 217 statements processed then return to Quick SQL and click _Generate SQL_, resave the script and then run it again.
 If you do not see 217 successful, then review the errors displayed in Feedback within the results.}*

 ## **Summary**
 This completes Lab 1.
 You now know how to utilize Quick SQL to build complex data structures, complete with sample data.
-[Click here to navigate to Lab 2](?lab=lab-2-create-application)
+[Click here to navigate to Lab 2](?lab=lab-2-creating-application)

 ## **Acknowledgments**

 - **Author** - David Peake, Sr. Principal Product Manager, Oracle Database
-- **Contributors** - Robbie Ruppel, Functional Lead, Oracle LiveLabs
+- **Contributors** - Oracle LiveLabs Team (Robbie Ruppel, Functional Lead; Marilyn Isabella Kessinger, QA Intern; Arabella Yao, Product Manager Intern)
 - **Last Updated By/Date** - Anoosha Pilli, Product Manager, DB Product Management, June 2020

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
 Please include the workshop name and lab in your request.